GrunyD/Bc_project/README.md

 ### Data
 For anyone following this work and trying to compare the results.
 These were indexes of files used in cross validation.
 During Stage 2 (described in my work) I used validation_set1 to evaluate.
 The rest was used for cross validation.

+Yolo labels is zip file containing around 1000 text files for yolo training as it requires.

+complete annotation is notebook created to put annotations toghether.
+In this task we used CVAT to annotate images.
+However there were several stages of datasets.
+Thus in cvat they are

 ### Yolo handling
 Only contains file which evaluates yolo trained model.
 For anyone to come to have easier job.